microchip-pic-avr-examples/avr128da48-adc-ac-voltage-measurement-studio/README.md

 <p align="center">
   <img width=auto height=auto src="images/demooutput1.png">
-  <br><strong>Fig 8 : Observed output on terminal window for 50V AC input voltage and 50Hz frequency<br>
+  <br>Fig 8 : Observed output on terminal window for 50V AC input voltage and 50Hz frequency<br>
 </p>

 * Set the AC input voltage to 250V and frequency to 50Hz and observe the measured RMS voltage displayed on the terminal window as shown in Fig 9.

 <p align="center">
   <img width=auto height=auto src="images/demooutput2.png">
-  <br><strong>Fig 9 : Observed output on terminal window for 250V AC input voltage and 50Hz frequency<br>
+  <br>Fig 9 : Observed output on terminal window for 250V AC input voltage and 50Hz frequency<br>
 </p>

 * Set the AC input voltage to 50V and frequency to 60Hz and observe the measured RMS voltage displayed on the terminal window as shown in Fig 10.

 <p align="center">
   <img width=auto height=auto src="images/demooutput3.png">
-  <br><strong>Fig 10 : Observed output on terminal window for 50V AC input voltage and 60Hz frequency<br>
+  <br>Fig 10 : Observed output on terminal window for 50V AC input voltage and 60Hz frequency<br>
 </p>

 * Set the AC input voltage to 110V and frequency to 60Hz and observe the measured RMS voltage displayed on terminal window as shown in Fig 11.

 <p align="center">
   <img width=auto height=auto src="images/demooutput4.png">
-  <br><strong>Fig 11 : Observed output on terminal window for 110V AC input voltage and 60Hz frequency<br>
+  <br>Fig 11 : Observed output on terminal window for 110V AC input voltage and 60Hz frequency<br>
 </p>

 ## Conclusion :